davidsyntex/Storm-of-Istra/Storm of Istra - Core Rules.md

 Range
 -----

+### High above

-Range from higher up adds to the range Ranged weapons.
-Measure the height difference between the attacker and the defender and at it to the range of the attackers Ranged weapon.
+Shooting from higher up adds to the range of Ranged weapons.
+Measure the height difference between the attacker and the defender and add it to the range of the attackers Ranged weapon.

-For example, a bowman standing 3" above her target adds 3" to her bows maximum range.
+For example, a bowwoman standing 3" above her target adds 3" to her bows maximum range.

+### Climb

+If a model has Climbed this turn, and attacks your model, you gain the *First strike* special rule.

 Damage
 ------